YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 ``YDB_MAX_IDENT`` — The maximum space in bytes required to store a complete variable name, not including the preceding caret for a global variable.
-Therefore, when allocating space for a string to hold a global variable name, add 1 for the caret, and when allocating space for a string to hold an extended global reference, add 3 (the caret and two "|" characters) as well as the maximum path for a global directory file, or for a variable that holds the maximum path.
+Therefore, when allocating space for a string to hold a global variable name, add 1 for the caret.

 ``YDB_MAXLOCKTIME`` — The maximum value in microseconds that an application can instruct libyottab to wait until the process is able